 Assurance and Jurisdiction of the IRB

-- The research is conducted by or under the direction of any employee, faculty, staff, student, or agent of FSU in connection with his or her institutional responsibilities
+- Research conducted by or under the direction of any FSU employee (faculty, staff, student) or agent in connection with his or her institutional responsibilities

-- The research is conducted by or under the direction of any employee, faculty, staff or agent of FSU using any property or facility of this institution
+- Research conducted by or under the direction of any FSU employee (faculty, staff, student) or agent using any property or facility of this institution

-- The research involves the use of FSU’s non-public information to identify or contact human research subjects or prospective subjects, or to conduct or support human subjects research
+- Research involves the use of FSU’s non-public information to identify or contact human research subjects or prospective subjects, or to conduct or support human subjects research

 The Office for Human Subjects Protection (OHSP)